plukawski/DWABench/README.md

 ## Main technology stack used in DWABench
 - [Microsoft .NET 8](https://learn.microsoft.com/pl-pl/dotnet/core/whats-new/dotnet-8/overview)
-- [Kestrel](https://docs.microsoft.com/pl-pl/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-5.0) WWW server (spawned in a separate process to the benchmark itself)
+- [Kestrel](https://learn.microsoft.com/pl-pl/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-8.0) WWW server (spawned in a separate process to the benchmark itself)
 - [Sqlite 3](https://www.sqlite.org/) (Northwind database schema with some sample data taken from [here](https://github.com/jpwhite3/northwind-SQLite3))
 - [IdentityServer4](https://github.com/IdentityServer/IdentityServer4)
 - [Refit](https://github.com/reactiveui/refit)

 ## Benchmark phases description
 - **Phase 1** - Executes an import of many product records into the database by executing `POST /products` endpoint in the loop.
 By default it imports 10000 products (configurable using command line parameter).
 The results of that phase can be used to directly compare the disk and IO subsystem performance for **SQL database related workloads** which forces the unbuffered writes to the disk to achieve durability.
-- **Phase 2** - Executes typical user scenario for a web shop (3 product searches, adding a new order and getting list of orders) in a loop using number of threads which is equal by default to the number of logical cores minus one in a given time period (defaults to 40 seconds).
+- **Phase 2** - Executes typical user scenario for a web shop (3 product searches, adding a new order and getting list of orders) in a loop using number of threads which is equal by default to the number of 100 in a given time period (defaults to 40 seconds).
 The results of that phase can be used to directly compare CPU and RAM performance for **webapi server and client related workloads**.

 **NOTE:** The benchmark can be run using in memory database by setting parameter `memory` to true (`/memory=true`).
 In such case the disk will not be touched by the benchmark and it will test only CPU and RAM performance leaving the disk performance unmeasured.
 This is usefull if you don't want the physical disk performance to affect the results of other resources.